VostroNet/graphql/spec/Section 6 -- Execution.md

 If the operation is a mutation, the result of the operation is the result of executing the mutation’s top level selection set on the mutation root object type.
-This selection set should be executed serially.
+This selection set and any sub selection set's should be executed serially.

-It is expected that the top level fields in a mutation operation perform side-effects on the underlying data system.
+It is expected that all fields in a mutation operation perform side-effects on the underlying data system.
 Serial execution of the provided mutations ensures against race conditions during these side-effects.